EMT Madrid

-The Empresa Municipal de Transportes de Madrid (also known as EMT Madrid) is the company charged with the planning of public urban transport in the city in Madrid, Spain.
+EMT Madrid (short for Empresa Municipal de Transportes de Madrid, Spanish for "Municipal Transport Company of Madrid") is the company charged with the planning of public urban transport in the city in Madrid, Spain.
 The organization is wholly owned by the City Council of Madrid and is a member of the Consorcio Regional de Transportes de Madrid.
 Among the services provided by EMT Madrid are urban bus transportation as well as the BiciMAD bicycle-sharing system.

+EMT Madrid, Europe's second-largest municipal bus operator, achieved a significant milestone by completing the elimination of all diesel buses from its fleet by the end of 2022.
+This transition resulted in a fully modernized fleet consisting solely of gas-powered, hybrid, and fully electric buses.

 History

 EMT Madrid was established on 12 November 1947 after the dissolution of the Joint Transport Company.
 Originally a municipal private company, in 1971 it became a joint stock company.
-It provided trolleybus service until it disappeared in 1966 and tram services until 1972.
+It provided trolleybus service until 1966 and tram services until 1972.

-The current colour of the buses is blue and white.
-When the company was created in 1947, the buses were also blue, but in a darker shade than the current one, a legacy of the old Sociedad Madrileña de Tranvías.
-In 1974, taking advantage of the end of the trams two years earlier, the colour was gradually changed to red, culminating in 1986, the year in which all municipal buses were red.
-And so it was until 1992, when the first sky blue bus arrived, when Gas Natural buses began to enter the company, and these had their characteristic colour to define them from the rest.
-In the summer of 2008, the change of colour to the current blue began again, with the arrival of new buses and the disappearance of the old ones, with their red colour.
+The company has used seveal bus colors in its history.
+When the company was created in 1947, their buses were blue, a legacy of the former Sociedad Madrileña de Tranvías.
+From 1974 to 1986, the color was gradually changed to red.
+Natural gas busses were introduced in 1992 with a light blue colour to distinguish them from the existing red fleet.
+In the summer of 2008, a new bus fleet introduced the current shade of blue, replacing the existing red fleet.

 The company has also gone through several different logos.
-It began with a round E inside which were placed an M and a T. And at the end of the 1970s, two red arrows (or yellow arrows on a red background) crossed together to indicate "Ven y Voy" (Come and I'm coming).
-In 2010 a blue logo appeared, just like the change of colour that was taking place on the buses, with the words EMT above a square with the city's coat of arms and the word "Madrid!".
-In 2018, with the entire fleet of buses already in blue, the logo was changed again - for the current one - which is a lowercase "e" followed by a white ">" sign on a blue background.
+It began with a round E inside which were an M and a T. At the end of the 1970s, this was changed to two red arrows (or yellow arrows on a red background) crossed together.
+In 2010 a blue logo was introduced, mirroring the color change of the buses, with the letters "EMT" above a square with the city's coat of arms and the word "Madrid!".
+In 2018, the logo was changed again to the current one: a lowercase "e" followed by a ">" sign, which is styled as blue on a white background or vice versa.